mcooper7649/React/readme.md

 - Component Usefulness
     - Components load their own html/css/js files
         - This allows the components to update and refresh individually vs the whole page
+            - This makes the app loadfaster and be more interactive
             - This allows platforms to dynamically refresh their components so, things like notifications will pop up now without the need for a user to hit refresh.

+### Introduction to JSX and Babel
+---

+JSX